 Of that figure, some 85 percent, or 17,517 species have half their ranges exposed to intense human pressure, with 16 percent, or 3,328 species entirely exposed.

 The analysis found that threatened terrestrial vertebrates and species with small ranges are disproportionately exposed to intense human pressure.
 The analysis suggests that there are an additional 2,478 species considered ‘least concern’ that have considerable portions of their range overlapping with these pressures, which may indicate their risk of decline.

-The Human Footprint looks at the impact of human population (population density, dwelling density), human access (roads, rail), human land-uses (urban areas, agriculture, forestry, mining, large dams) and electrical power infrastructure (utility corridors).
+The Human Footprint looks at the impact of the human population (population density, dwelling density), human access (roads, rail), human land uses (urban areas, agriculture, forestry, mining, large dams), and electrical power infrastructure (utility corridors).
 These human pressures are well known to drive the current species extinction crisis.

 Said the paper’s lead author, Christopher O’Bryan of the University of Queensland: “Our work shows that a large proportion of terrestrial vertebrates have nowhere to hide from human pressures ranging from pastureland and agriculture all the way to extreme urban conglomerates.”

 Said senior author James Watson of WCS and the University of Queensland: “Given the growing human influence on the planet, time and space are running out for biodiversity, and we need to prioritize actions against these intense human pressures.
 Using cumulative human pressure data, we can identify areas that are at higher risk and where conservation action is immediately needed to ensure wildlife has enough range to persist. ”

 The researchers published their results in the journal Global Ecology and Conservation.